 - 4. A copy of this permit shall be kept at the permitted installation.
 All staff who should be aware of its content shall be told where it is kept. - 5.
-All relevant staff shall receive the necessary training and instruction to enable them to comply with the conditions of this permit. - 6.
-The operator shall notify the Council of any changes to the persons nominated in the application as the primary point of contact, and deputy. - 7.
-The operator shall implement the schedule of preventative maintenance as appended to this Permit in Appendix A. - 8.
-Maintenance and testing of vapour recovery systems shall be recorded. - 9.
+All relevant staff shall receive the necessary training and instruction to enable them to comply with the conditions of this permit.
+The operator shall notify the Council in writing of any changes to the installation at least 14 days in advance. - 6.
+The operator shall implement the schedule of preventative maintenance as appended to this Permit in Appendix A. - 7.
 All records made in compliance with this permit shall be kept in a written or computer log book or by using some other systematic method, and shall be clear and legible.
 If any entry is amended, a clear statement of the reason for doing so shall be included.
 Unless otherwise stated in this permit, all records required to be taken shall be kept available for inspection for at least 4 years from the date of its being made.
 A copy of the manufacturer's instructions referred to in this permit shall be available for inspection on request.